Ignatius Ang

-Ignatius Ang Yu Heng (born 11 November 1992) is a Singaporean footballer who plays as a midfielder for Singapore Premier League club Balestier Khalsa.
+Ignatius Ang Yu Heng (born 11 November 1992) is a Singaporean footballer who plays as a winger or midfielder for Singapore Premier League club Balestier Khalsa and the Singapore National Team.

 Youth career

 Before Ignatius started playing in the S.League, he played for the National Youth Academy, having represented the Under-16 and the Under-18 sides.
 Ang also played for the H-TWO-O/ITE Dream Team.

 Career

 Young Lions

 Ignatius started his career with the Young Lions in 2010 and stayed there for 2 years before leaving the club.
 He rejoined the club in 2013.

 Hougang United

 Ignatius made his way to Hougang United after being released in 2011 by the Young Lions.

 LionsXII

 Ignatius was drafted by Fandi Ahmad to the LionsXII team in 2014 to compete in the 2014 Malaysia Super League season.
 However, Ang failed to stake a claim in the team despite being named regularly on the bench.

 Balestier Khalsa

 After Ignatius was released by the FAS, he moved to Balestier in January 2015 and enjoyed more playing time after earning the trust of coach Marko Kraljević.
 His performances for the Tigers saw him earn a 'Young Player of the Year' nomination.
 During the 2015 AFC Cup, he assisted Jonathan Xu which sees Balestier Khalsa win 2–1 against Indian club East Bengal.